jefdaj/ortholang-demo/templates/intro.md

 Everyone wins when your work is easy to update and build on!
 -->

-Detourrr is a small scripting language for automating your search.
+Detourrr is a small scripting language for automating your search for candidate genes.
-Load your genes and genomes,
+Load some genes and genomes,
-find homologs using a variety of programs, and tweak until you're confident in the results.
+find homologs using a variety of programs, and tweak + compare until you're confident in the results.
 Save your final script to reproduce or update with new data later.

 Simplified interfaces to these programs are included so far:

 - [BLAST+][5]